Ian McGeechan: Coaching career

 In February 2010, McGeechan joined the coaching staff at Gloucester as an advisor to Head Coach Bryan Redpath and his coaching team. but moved to local rivals Bath to take up the post of performance director in June 2010.

 In 2011, McGeechan took over as the director of rugby at Bath following Steve Meehan's departure.

 In July 2012, McGeechan was appointed the executive chairman of Leeds Carnegie.

-In February 2024, McGeechan was brought in as the Director of Rugby at RFU Championship side, Doncaster Knights, and helps Joe Ford with the squad.
+In February 2024, McGeechan was brought in as the Director of Rugby at RFU Champ side, Doncaster Knights, and helps Darren Fearn with the squad.